systemseed/material_base/docs/libraries.md

 This library was picked out to separate subtheme because it should be used together Twig templates specific to MDC library.

-This library intended to be overridden by implementation in your custom subtheme created with only MDC components directly used on your project and it's variables values.
+CSS part of this library intended to be overridden by implementation in your custom subtheme created with only MDC components directly used on your project and it's variables values.

 More information about MDC in Material Base [here](/mdc.md).